secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/PowerShell/Working with the Registry.md

 -a---          10/12/2022 10:06 AM       29884416 SYSTEM
 -a---          10/12/2022 10:06 AM           1623 VSMIDK
 ```
 - For a detailed list of all Registry Hives and their supporting files within the OS, we can look [HERE](https://learn.microsoft.com/en-us/windows/win32/sysinfo/registry-hives).
-Now let's discuss Values within the Registry.
+- Now let's discuss Values within the Registry.

 ### What Are Values
 - `Values` represent data in the form of objects that pertain to that specific Key.
-These values consist of a name, a type specification, and the required data to identify what it's for.
-The image below visually represents `Values` as the data between the `Orange` lines.
-Those values are nested within the Installer key, which is, in turn, inside another key.
+- These values consist of a name, a type specification, and the required data to identify what it's for.
+- The image below visually represents `Values` as the data between the `Orange` lines.
+- Those values are nested within the Installer key, which is, in turn, inside another key.
 - #### Values
 ![[registry-values_png.png]]
 - We can reference the complete list of Registry Key Values [HERE](https://docs.microsoft.com/en-us/windows/win32/sysinfo/registry-value-types).
-In all, there are 11 different value types that can be configured.
+- In all, there are 11 different value types that can be configured.

 ### Registry Hives
 - Each Windows host has a set of predefined Registry keys that maintain the host and settings required for use.
-Below is a breakdown of each hive and what can be found referenced within.
+- Below is a breakdown of each hive and what can be found referenced within.
 ![[Screenshot_20241111_140044.png]]
 - There are other predefined keys for the Registry, but they are specific to certain versions and regional settings in Windows.
-For more information on those entries and Registry keys in general, check out the documentation provided by [Microsoft](https://learn.microsoft.com/en-us/windows/win32/sysinfo/predefined-keys)
+- For more information on those entries and Registry keys in general, check out the documentation provided by [Microsoft](https://learn.microsoft.com/en-us/windows/win32/sysinfo/predefined-keys)

 ### Why Is The Information Stored Within The Registry Important?
 - As a pentester, the Registry can be a treasure trove of information that can help us further our engagements.
-Everything from what software is installed, current OS revision, pertinent security settings, control of Defender, and more can be found in the Registry.
-Can we find all of this information in other places?
-Yes.
-But there is no better single point to find all of it and have the ability to make widespread changes to the host simultaneously.
-From an offensive perspective, the Registry is hard for Defenders to protect.
-The hives are enormous and filled with hundreds of entries.
-Finding a singular change or addition among the hives is like hunting for a needle in a haystack (unless they keep solid backups of their configurations and host states).
-Having a general understanding of the Registry and where key values are within can help us take action quicker and for defenders spot any issues sooner.
+- Everything from what software is installed, current OS revision, pertinent security settings, control of Defender, and more can be found in the Registry.
+- Can we find all of this information in other places?
+- Yes, but there is no better single point to find all of it and have the ability to make widespread changes to the host simultaneously.
+- From an offensive perspective, the Registry is hard for Defenders to protect.
+- The hives are enormous and filled with hundreds of entries.
+- Finding a singular change or addition among the hives is like hunting for a needle in a haystack (unless they keep solid backups of their configurations and host states).
+- Having a general understanding of the Registry and where key values are within can help us take action quicker and for defenders spot any issues sooner.

 ### How Do We Access the Information?
 - From the CLI, we have several options to access the Registry and manage our keys.
-The first is using [reg.exe](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/reg). `Reg` is a dos executable explicitly made for use in managing Registry settings.
-The second is using the `Get-Item` and `Get-ItemProperty` cmdlets to read keys and values.
-If we wish to make a change, the use of New-ItemProperty will do the trick.
+- The first is using [reg.exe](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/reg). `Reg` is a dos executable explicitly made for use in managing Registry settings.
+- The second is using the `Get-Item` and `Get-ItemProperty` cmdlets to read keys and values.
+- If we wish to make a change, the use of New-ItemProperty will do the trick.

 ### Querying Registry Entries
 - We will look at using `Get-Item` and `Get-ChildItem` first.
-Below we can see the output from using Get-Item and piping the result to Select-Object.
+- Below we can see the output from using Get-Item and piping the result to Select-Object.
 - #### Get-Item
 ```powershell-session
 PS C:\htb> Get-Item -Path Registry::HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run | Select-Object -ExpandProperty Property